Skip to main content

 Advantages

-There is no LiveKit, VAPI, or Retell layer.
+• No Third-Party Platform Cost - There is no LiveKit, VAPI, or Retell layer.
 You pay Vobiz for the channel and the raw AI API costs (STT, LLM, TTS).
-At scale, this is a highly significant cost difference.
+At scale, this is a significant cost difference.

-Deepgram, OpenAI, Anthropic, and Cartesia all natively consume/produce WebSocket audio streams.
-Your Vobiz stream connects almost directly without massive intervening SDK abstractions.
+• Direct AI Model Integration - Deepgram, OpenAI, Anthropic, and Cartesia all natively consume and produce WebSocket audio streams.
+Your Vobiz stream connects almost directly without additional SDK abstractions in between.

-Every byte of audio flows right through your code.
-You can implement highly tuned custom VAD logic, custom barge-in states, and bespoke routing trees directly.
+• Full Pipeline Control - Every byte of audio flows through your code.
+You can implement custom VAD logic, custom barge-in states, and bespoke routing trees.

-WebSockets are standard web technologies.
-Any Python, Node.js, or Go developer intuitively handles them without needing to master legacy SIP headers and RTP setups.
+• Familiar Technology Stack - WebSockets are standard web technologies.
+Any Python, Node.js, or Go developer can work with them without needing to master legacy SIP headers and RTP setups.

-Authentication happens cleanly at the connection level via URL parameters or headers, drastically simpler than IP-based ACLs that break instantly upon provider network changes.
+• No IP Allowlisting Required - Authentication happens at the connection level via URL parameters or headers - simpler than IP-based ACLs that break when provider networks change.

 Disadvantages

-Getting AI interruptions right requires orchestrating VAD thresholds, aborting in-flight TTS playback, flushing buffers, and resetting logic, which is mathematically intricate.
+• Barge-In Requires Implementation - Getting AI interruptions right requires orchestrating VAD thresholds, aborting in-flight TTS playback, flushing buffers, and resetting logic - all of which is complex to implement correctly.

-The µ-law → PCM → AI return cycle is ruthless regarding byte matching.
-Wrong endianness or ratio mismatches generate severely distorted static that lacks any clear error logs.
+• Conversion Chain Complexity - The µ-law → PCM → AI conversion cycle is unforgiving about byte matching.
+Wrong endianness or sample-rate mismatches produce severely distorted static with no clear error logs.

-Massive internal corporate infrastructures (Avaya, Teams) do not recognize WebSocket streams exclusively.
-If they are an absolute integration requirement, you definitively need a SIP trunk architecture.
+• No Enterprise PBX Out-of-the-Box - Large corporate phone infrastructures (Avaya, Teams) do not natively support WebSocket streams.
+If PBX integration is a hard requirement, you will need a SIP trunk architecture.

 Pipecat (open-source, from Daily.co) is the leading Python framework for building WebSocket-based voice pipelines.
-It provides abstractions that make streaming architectures production-viable effortlessly — shielding you from audio conversion, pipeline orchestration, VAD, and barge-in logistics automatically.
+It provides abstractions that make streaming architectures production-viable - handling audio conversion, pipeline orchestration, VAD, and barge-in logic for you.

 Pipeline Architecture

 Pipecat models a voice call as a linear chain of processors.
-Each processor receives frames (audio, text, control markers) and hands outputs downstream.
-A flawless mapping of conceptual voice functionality.
+Each processor receives frames (audio, text, control markers) and passes outputs downstream - a clean mapping of voice pipeline concepts.

 Conceptual Pipecat pipeline